bjks/gfp_gaussian_process/README.md

 ### Changes in 0.4.0
 - introduction of binomial cell division model
 - cell is growing and producing between n and n+1 even if it is dividing, division happend just before n+1
+- joint matrix has as identical row and column indices

 ## TODO
 - [x] prepare for cluster